fitzee/amiga-fuse/README.md

 ## License

 Do whatever you want with this code.
 I just wanted to mount my old Amiga disks without jumping through hoops.

+## Acknowledgments

+This implementation was developed with substantial assistance from Claude, an AI assistant.
+The core algorithms, structural fixes, and optimizations were implemented through iterative AI-assisted development.

 ---